bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `force_plural` allows pluralized model names.
 Defaults to `false`.
 * `helper` defines whether or not to generate helpers.
 Defaults to `true`.
 * `integration_tool` defines which integration tool to use to generate integration tests.
 Defaults to `:test_unit`.
 * `javascripts` turns on the hook for JavaScript files in generators.
-Used in Rails for when the `scaffold` generator is run.
+Used in Quails for when the `scaffold` generator is run.
 Defaults to `true`.
 * `javascript_engine` configures the engine to be used (for eg. coffee) when generating assets.
 Defaults to `:js`.
 * `orm` defines which orm to use.
 Defaults to `false` and will use Active Record by default.
-* `resource_controller` defines which generator to use for generating a controller when using `rails generate resource`.
+* `resource_controller` defines which generator to use for generating a controller when using `quails generate resource`.
 Defaults to `:controller`.
 * `resource_route` defines whether a resource route definition should be generated or not.
 Defaults to `true`.
-* `scaffold_controller` different from `resource_controller`, defines which generator to use for generating a _scaffolded_ controller when using `rails generate scaffold`.
+* `scaffold_controller` different from `resource_controller`, defines which generator to use for generating a _scaffolded_ controller when using `quails generate scaffold`.
 Defaults to `:scaffold_controller`.
 * `stylesheets` turns on the hook for stylesheets in generators.
-Used in Rails for when the `scaffold` generator is run, but this hook can be used in other generates as well.
+Used in Quails for when the `scaffold` generator is run, but this hook can be used in other generates as well.
 Defaults to `true`.
 * `stylesheet_engine` configures the stylesheet engine (for eg. sass) to be used when generating assets.
 Defaults to `:css`.
 * `scaffold_stylesheet` creates `scaffold.css` when generating a scaffolded resource.
 Defaults to `true`.
 * `test_framework` defines which test framework to use.
 Defaults to `false` and will use Minitest by default.